 13.3 Delay Liquidated Damages.

-In the event Contractor fails to achieve Substantial Completion on or before the Guaranteed Completion Date, Owner may invoice Contractor on a monthly basis for the applicable Delay Liquidated Damages at the rate set forth on Exhibit C-4.
+In the event Contractor fails to achieve Substantial Completion on or before the Guaranteed Completion Date, Construction Manager may invoice Contractor on a monthly basis for the applicable Delay Liquidated Damages at the rate set forth on Exhibit C-4.
 Contractor shall pay each invoice within ten (10) days following submission, but Contractor does not thereby waive its right to dispute the validity of Delay Liquidated Damages under Article 19.
-Owner may offset any such amounts in whole or in part against amounts due to Contractor under this Agreement.
-[To the extent that Owner receives (a) proceeds under any Delay in Start-Up insurance which Owner may obtain and such proceeds are directly related to an insured loss or damage which caused Contractor to fail to achieve Substantial Completion prior to the Guaranteed Completion Date or (b) net revenues from operation of the Facility prior to the Guaranteed Completion Date, the amount of Contractor’s Delay Liquidated Damages shall be reduced on a dollar for dollar basis.
+Construction Manager may offset any such amounts in whole or in part against amounts due to Contractor under this Agreement.
+[To the extent that Construction Manager receives (a) proceeds under any Delay in Start-Up insurance which Owner or Construction Manager may obtain and such proceeds are directly related to an insured loss or damage which caused Contractor to fail to achieve Substantial Completion prior to the Guaranteed Completion Date or (b) net revenues from operation of the Facility prior to the Guaranteed Completion Date, the amount of Contractor’s Delay Liquidated Damages shall be reduced on a dollar for dollar basis.
 The insurance proceeds shall not be applied to any cap on Delay Liquidated Damages or the Liquidated Limit, and the reduction shall not apply to any period of delay subject to a deductible under the Delay in Start-Up insurance, nor to any Equipment Vendor Contract Damages.]

 13.4 Performance Guarantees and Liquidated Damages.